isomerpages/nlb-biblioasia/_topics/Local Icons.md

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-2/jul-sep-2019/shipyards-keppel-sembawang">The Story of Two Shipyards: Keppel & Sembawang</a>
 Keppel and Sembawang shipyards are major players in Singapore’s maritime and shipping industry.
 Wee Beng Geok traces the colonial origins of these two companies.

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-2/jul-sep-2019/oriental-emporium/">Oriental Emporium: The End of an Era</a>
+The Emporium chain of department stores entered the scene when the retail market in Singapore was still in its infancy.
+Kam Kit Geok takes a closer look at a much-loved shopping icon.

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-4/jan-mar-2020/rdifs-gden-yrs/">Rediffusion’s Golden Years</a>
+Singapore’s only cable radio service was an instant hit when it was launched in 1949.
+Barbara Quek charts the history of the pioneering broadcasting station.

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-4/jan-mar-2021/modern-by-design/">Becoming Modern By Design</a>
+The now-defunct Baharuddin Vocational Institute was Singapore’s first formal school for design.
+Justin Zhuang looks at how the institute laid the foundation for the design industry here.

 <hr>